Despite weeks of protests, France implements health pass at cafes and train stations with little drama

 As the new health pass requirements went into effect on Friday morning, Holly and Tanner Vick, a couple in their early 40s from Washington state, arrived at Rome’s Borghese Gallery more than half an hour before their reserved time, to make sure they had all the necessary documents with them.

-Visitors entering the 17th century Roman villa that houses the gallery were divided into two lines, one for “E.U.” and one for “non-E.U.” citizens.
+Visitors entering the 17th-century Roman villa that houses the gallery were divided into two lines, one for “E.U.” and one for “non-E.U.” citizens.

 “Checking E.U. citizens through their apps is faster,” said Marina Minozzi, a museum official and art historian.
 Minozzi said an estimated 30 percent of their current visitors are non-Italian, and most of those are American.
 “I find them quite prepared,” she said of U.S. visitors.

-The only problem they had encountered that morning, she said, were caused by two Italian citizens vaccinated only two days before their visit — not long ago to be considered fully inoculated.
+The only problem they had encountered that morning, she said, was caused by two Italian citizens vaccinated only two days before their visit — not long enough to be considered fully inoculated.

 Stefano Pitrelli reported from Rome.